Establishing theories in energy science.

 How and when do I have to pay a tuition?

 A10.
-Unless you have applied for a tuition waiver programme and are waiting for the result, you will receive the invoice in mid May for Spring Semester (Semester I), and in mid November for Fall Semester (Semester II).
+Unless you have applied for a tuition waiver programme and are waiting for the result, you will receive an invoice in mid May for Spring Semester (Semester I), and in mid November for Fall Semester (Semester II).
 You have to deposit the amount by domestic bank transfer using the bank transfer request form enclosed by the payment due date.

-COURSE APPLICATION
+IESC APPLICATION

 Q11.
 Application by post